rimkute/blog/index.md

        style="max-width: 100%; height: auto;">
 </p>

-I am a technical CEO, operator, and systems builder focused on AI security, critical minerals, and industrial manufacturing and supply chains.
+I am a technical CEO, operator, and systems builder focused on large-scale AI systems, security, critical minerals, and industrial manufacturing and supply chains.

 AI is advancing faster than we can secure it.
 The United States faces a critical minerals shortage just as autonomous systems demand exponential compute.
 We are deploying models with hundreds of billions or even trillions of parameters into critical systems, without a clear understanding of how they fail.